mohamedveron/go_app_template/README.md

 e.g. handlers_users.go.
 The advantage of naming this way is, it's easier for developers to look at and identify from a list of filenames. e.g. on VS code it looks like this

 <p align="center"><img src="https://user-images.githubusercontent.com/1092882/86526182-24d8db00-beae-11ea-9681-0a31b2d67e1b.png" alt="handlers_users.go" width="512px"/></p>

-### internal/server/http/web/templates

-All HTML templates required for the application are to be put here.
-Sub directories based on the main business logic unit, e.g. we/templates/users, can be created if required.
-It is highly unlikely that HTML templates used for HTTP responses are reused elsewhere in the application.
-Hence it justifies its location within 'server/http'.
-Other static files shall also be made part of the `web` directory like `web/static/images`, `web/static/js` etc. Feel free to [embed](https://pkg.go.dev/embed) templates, static files etc.

 ## lib